Martin John Amos: Retirement

-On April 19, 2017 Pope Francis accepted Amos' letter of resignation as Bishop of Davenport and named Monsignor Thomas Zinkula as his replacement.
-Amos attended the installation mass in Cleveland on July 13, 2015 of Bishop Edward C. Malesic, the new bishop of the Diocese of Cleveland.
+On April 19, 2017, Pope Francis accepted Amos' letter of resignation as Bishop of Davenport and named Monsignor Thomas Zinkula as his replacement.
+Amos attended the installation mass in Cleveland on July 13, 2015, of Bishop Edward C. Malesic, the new bishop of Cleveland.

 After the sudden death of Bishop George Murry from the Diocese of Youngstown in Ohio on June 5, 2020, the Vatican assigned Amos to assist Monsignor Robert Siffrin in running the diocese until a new bishop was installed.
 Amos' role was to ordain priests, deacons and transitional deacons in the diocese.
-On Tuesday, January 12, 2021, Amos was invited to the installation mass of the new Youngstown bishop, Reverend David J. Bonnar.
+In January 2021, Amos was invited to the installation mass of the new bishop of Youngstown, Reverend David J. Bonnar.